We're All About You

 Hula Hālau ‘Ohana Holo‘oko‘a means “School Of Hula Where Everyone Is Family,” and in keeping with this spirit Lisa shares her aloha with members of the hālau, who in turn share their aloha, with hugs and care, with all of their hula sisters and brothers.
 Through this bond with her students, Lisa helps to preserve the Hawaiian culture through language, song and dance.

-Lisa Fujii Chang began her formal hula training in 1987 with Hula Halau ‘h Pi’ilani in Santa Clara, California under the instruction of Kumo Hula Lind P’i’ilani Dank, Auntie Linda, born and raised in ‘Ele’ele, Kaua’i, was trained by Kumu Hula Helen Kekua Waia’u and taught hula for over 45 years.
+Lisa Fujii Chang began her formal hula training in 1987 with Hula Halau ‘O Pi’ilani in Santa Clara, California under the instruction of Kumu Hula Linda Pi’ilani Dank, Auntie Linda, born and raised in ‘Ele’ele, Kaua’i, was trained by Kumu Hula Helen Kekua Waia’u and taught hula for over 45 years.

 After six months, Auntie Linda moved Lisa up to the advanced class.
 The highlight of Lisa’s dance career was taking first place in the Hula Kahiko and Hula ‘Auana Group Division at the Ia ‘Oe E Ka La Hula Competition in 1989.
-Lisa danced with Hula Halau ‘O Pi’ilani until she moved back to Oregon in 1994.
-She travels to San Jose several times a year to continue her hula study with Auntie Linda’s daughter, Kuma Hula Kanani Densing.
+Lisa was promoted to ‘olapa in 1991 and was honored to assist with classes and continue her training.
+She danced with Hula Halau ‘O Pi’ilani until she moved back to Oregon in 1994.
+Lisa continued to train under Auntie Linda until Auntie Linda’s passing in 2009.